 Blank Emotions Wheels

-- add emotions that you may currently be working on
+add specific emotions you’re currently working on

 How to Use Your Emotions Wheels